damianpereira86/api-automation-agent/README.md

 Contributions are welcome!
 Here's how you can help:

+### Finding Tasks to Work On

+We maintain a [project board](https://github.com/users/damianpereira86/projects/1/views/1) to track features, enhancements, and bugs.
+Each task in the board includes:
+- Task descriptions
+- Priority
+- Complexity
+- Size

+New contributors can check out our ["Good First Issues"](https://github.com/users/damianpereira86/projects/1/views/7) view for beginner-friendly tasks to get started with.

+### Contribution Process

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes